yfiua/rstan-powerlaw-geometric/README.md

 * [discrete-exponential.stan](discrete-exponential.stan): Stan model for geometric distribution
 * [stan-fit-sim-pl.R](stan-fit-sim-pl.R): fit the power-law model with data
 * [stan-fit-sim-exp.R](stan-fit-sim-exp.R): fit the geometric model with data
-* [model-comparison.R](model-comparison.R): compute the Bayes factor of the two models using bridge sampling
+* [model-comparison.R](model-comparison.R): compute the Bayes factor of the two models using bridge sampling, with power-law distributed synthetic data

-Example results can be found in the `results/` directory.
+Results can be found in the `results/` directory.

+## Results

+Rstan should give the posterior distributions for the power-law exponent $\alpha$ and the success probability $p$ for the geometric distribution.

+It should estimate the Bayes factor of the two models as `Inf`, meaning it strongly favors the power-law distribution.

+Example results are in the `results-example/` directory.

 ## Reproducibility